-AMTA competitions are governed by the official AMTA Rulebook, which can be found on the AMTA website: http://www.collegemocktrial.org/resources/rules-and-forms/.
+AMTA competitions are governed by the official AMTA Rulebook, which can be found on the AMTA website.
 This chapter provides an informal summary of the tournament structure, as well as those rules that are most important to know when starting a new program.
 (Nothing in this Handbook replaces or overrides the official Rulebook, and teams are encouraged to review the Rulebook and other material available on the website prior to competing.)